How can you determine the exact amount of life insurance you need?

 Here are a few guidelines, depending on your REASON for purchasing life insurance:

-Out of all the reasons to buy insurance, the one we see most often is #1 above… people using life insurance to replace lost income in the event of death.
+At Huntley Wealth, out of all the reasons to buy insurance above, the one we see most often is #1... people using life insurance to replace lost income in the event of death.